-Former North Carolina health official selected as new head of the CDC
+Former North Carolina health official is picked to be new CDC director

 Unlike the last two people to serve as head of the nation’s top federal public health agency, Cohen has prior experience running a government agency: She was secretary of the North Carolina Department of Health and Human Services from 2017 until last year.
 Before that, she held health-related jobs at two federal agencies.

-“Dr. Cohen is one of the nation’s top physicians and health leaders with experience leading large and complex organizations, and a proven track-record protecting Americans’ health and safety,” Biden said in a statement.
+“Dr. Cohen is one of the nation’s top physicians and health leaders with experience leading large and complex organizations, and a proven track-record protecting Americans’ health and safety,” President Joe Biden said in a statement.

-She succeeds Dr. Rochelle Walensky, 54, who last month announced she was resigning effective June 30.
+She succeeds Dr. Rochelle Walensky, 54, who last month announced she was leaving at the end of June.
+Cohen’s starting date has not been announced.
+Her appointment does not require Senate confirmation.

 Walensky, a former infectious disease expert at Harvard Medical School and Massachusetts General Hospital, took over at the CDC in 2021 — about a year after the pandemic began.

 Cohen, 44, will take over after some rough years at the CDC, whose 12,000-plus employees are charged with protecting Americans from disease outbreaks and other public health threats.